cugos/cugos.github.com/people/README.md

 0. Clone your forked repository by first copying the URL<br/>
 ![clone_repo](image/clone_repo.png)

-0. Then in a bash shell, find a good working directory and clone it<br/>
+0. Then in a bash shell on your computer find a good working directory.
+Clone your forked respository and follow the rest of the edit, commit, push and pull request workflow below.
+FYI: you will need to install `git` on your computer<br/>
 ```bash
 $ git clone git@github.com:thebigspoon/cugos.github.com.git
 Cloning into 'cugos.github.com'...